 Children's Books (aka: The Juvenile collection)

 The Library maintains a small collection of juvenile books for children and young adults.
-This collection is located on the 3rd floor of Library South.
+This collection is located on the Level 3 North.
 These books are classified in the Dewey Decimal Classification System.
 You can search for Children's Books by using OneSearch and typing the name of the title or author.
 On the left side of the search results page, select Location = Children's Books.

 The Library's microforms are housed behind the Service Desk on the 1st floor of Library North.
 To use items from this collection request them at the Service Desk.